ONSdigital/ons-schema-definitions/docs/eq_runner_to_downstream_payload_v2.md

 		"sds_dataset_id": "c067f6de-6d64-42b1-8b02-431a3486c178"
 	},

-	// For data version 0.0.1 surveyresponse or both 0.0.1 and 0.0.3 versions of feedback "data": {
+	// For data version 0.0.1 surveyresponse, both 0.0.1 and 0.0.3 versions of feedback or both 0.0.1 and 0.0.3 versions of user_research
+	"data": {
 		...
 	}